gregorvilkner/Marconi.Messaging.Stack/README.md

 1. authenticate a user against our B2C directory
 1. request new Marconi Nr and close existing session (i.e. start a call and hang up)
 1. receive and resolve requests

+We use a WPF desktop application to achieve this.

+## Creating a Cloud-Based Marconi Client

+This application hosts the user-facing GraphQL endpoint.
+We supply the name of a service bus queue (e.g. a Marconi Number) as a GraphQL variable.
+When queries are posted to the GraphQL controller, we serialize the request and post it into the service bus as a "request".
+The edge client will pickup the message from the service bus, deserialize the GraphQL request, resolve it, and post a GraphQL result serialized into the service bus as a "response".
+The response is received by the controller and thus returned to the user.
+This roundtrip typically takes less than a second and works really well.